ginolatorilla/python3-template/README.md

 - Linting with `flake8` and `mypy`
 - Formatting with `yapf`
 - Test-driven development with PyTest, with mocking and code coverage support
-- Ready-made template for CLI apps with argument parsing, subcommands, logging, and console colouring
-- Optional colour support for CLI with `[pretty]` flag.

 ## Requirements

-- Python 3.6 or better
+- Python 3.8 or better
 - [Pipenv](https://pipenv.readthedocs.io/en/latest/)

 ## Quick Start